 Whether you have a child in need of support to get through the rigor of

-school, are a college student wanting to succeed, or you are an adult who is experiencing a lack of control, with all that life throws at you, I am flexible, intuitive and creative in providing the support needed.
+school, are a college student wanting to succeed, or you are an adult who is experiencing a lack of control, with all that life throws at you, I am flexible, intuitive, and creative in providing the support needed.
 I indivualize a support plan to meet your specific needs and am available to all my clients 24/7.

 Challenges with executive function and motivation may be due to: